ARe ATVS STREET LEGAL IN WISCONSIN?

 Headlights are required.
 To stay safe while riding, helmets and protective gear should be used.
 ATVs/UTVs are not permitted to use connected space such as ditches or shoulders. and an ATV/UTV rider should recognize they must always yield the right of way.

 The law varies from town to town and not every place allows the use of ATVs on streets, so you will need to check the town, village, or city to see if they have an approved ATV route that would allow you to ride in the municipality.

 PENALTIES FOR VIOLATING WISCONSIN ATV LAWS

 If you have been hurt in an accident involving an ATV and it appears that another party may have been at fault, you may be entitled to seek financial compensation.
-To discuss your options with a legal advisor, contact the personal injury attorneys of Habush Habush & Rottier at 800-2-HABUSH (800-242-2874).
+To discuss your options, contact the personal injury attorneys of Habush Habush & Rottier at 800-242-2874.